YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/mula.rst

 .. warning::

-   This program is not available in |openmolcas|
+   This program is not available in OpenMolcas

 .. only:: html